 - Self-Regulation and Self-control

-Strengths that accompany this virtue includes those that forge connections to the larger universe and provide meaning
+Strengths that accompany this virtue include those that forge connections to the larger universe and provide meaning:

 - Appreciation of beauty and excellence